Vaazhl: Plot

 Prakash is an IT programmer living with his parents and younger sister.
 His day-to-day life is dull and monotonous, his professional life is a mess and his love life is not exciting.
 Prakash's other sister who lives abroad is pregnant and his parents visit her to help with her delivery.

 Prakash meets Yathramma (she is only known as Yathra’s mother throughout the movie) at a relative's funeral and is smitten by her beauty at first sight.
 To his disappointment, he finds that she is older than him, is married and has a son, Yathra.
 Yathra has ADHD disorder and is extremely hyperactive and destructive, but Yathramma is very protective of him, even to her husband.
 One night, when Yathra throws a tantrum, his father loses his patience and threatens him to sleep in his own room.
 Yathramma tries to stop him but he is angry at her as well.
 The argument leads to a violent confrontation when Yathramma hits her husband with a piece of wood and kills him by accident.
 She panics, hides his dead body in the fridge, takes some money and leaves with Yathra in her car.
 She lands on Prakash's doorstep under the guise of borrowing money and asks Prakash to take care of Yathra for a few hours.
-She finds that Prakash has been patient in spite of Yathra's destructive behavior.
+She finds that Prakash has been patient in spite of Yathra's destructive behaviour.
 Yathramma requests Prakash to accompany them to Nagercoil to return the borrowed money to her friend.
 Prakash is unable to resist her innocent charm and agrees.
 During their travel, Yathramma insists that Prakash take longer routes and they go from city to city.
 Prakash eventually becomes suspicious of Yathramma's intentions and asks her the real reason.
 But she uses her vile charm to shut his questions down yet again.
 They become close after this and make love.
 However, Yathramma attempts suicide the next day, but the locals of a town save her.
 When Prakash questions her this time around, Yathramma comes clean about murdering her husband and tells that since they have become so close, she feels that she can now leave Yathra under Prakash's care and die.
 Prakash is shocked at this and wants out, but she indirectly threatens him using a phrase she taught Yathra to tell everyone.
 When asked, Yathra shouts that Prakash and Yathramma had sex.
 Prakash is scared out of his wits and stops the car to get water.
 Yathra goes with him leaving Yathramma behind, when a truck hits the car and kills Yathramma instantly.